moesaleh/whipcode/docs/reference.md

   *Compiler/interpreter args separated by spaces.*

 - **timeout** [integer] [optional]\
   *Timeout in seconds for the code to run.
-Capped at the timeout set in whipcode's configuration*
+Capped at the timeout set in whipcode's configuration.*

 ### Response
 - **stdout** [string]\